eddy862/COMP2042_CW/README.md

 4. **Pause functionality**: Enabled the user to pause the game, mute/unmute sound effects and music, resume the game, restart the game, and return to the main menu.

+5. **Warning sign**: Displayed a warning sign and played a sound effect when an enemy plane approaches the leftmost boundary.

 6. **User health indicator**: Made displayed hearts zoom in and out when the user's health is low.

 7. **Fire rate limitation**: Limited the user's fire rate to save memory and prevent frame rate drops.